Estimating the Number of HTTP/3 Responses in QUIC Using Deep Learning

 \section{Evaluating the Machine Learning Models}

-We now present a quantitative evaluation of the proposed framework in two settings: when the web servers are known to the observer, and when they are not.
+We now present a quantitative evaluation of our framework under two conditions: known and unknown web servers.
 In the former case, a set of models were trained and evaluated exclusively on the QUIC traces pertaining to the web servers assumed at inference time.
 In the latter case, a leave-two-servers-out evaluation was performed.
-We opted to conduct a leave-two-servers-out evaluation instead of a leave-one-server-out evaluation due to the presence of 18 web servers.
-Our intention is to reserve approximately 10\% of the data for out-of-distribution evaluation.
-More details about the training and test set constructions are provided later in this section.
+We use a leave-two-servers-out approach—chosen because we have 18 web servers and aim to reserve about 10\% of the web servers for out-of-distribution evaluation.
+Details on training and test set construction are provided later in this section.

-In both settings, different models were trained with windows of $T=0.1$ and $T=0.3$ seconds.
-They were all trained on $18$ different web servers, with $44,000$ websites and $100,000$ traces that were captured over a four-month period.
-Table~\ref{tab:combined-table} provides summary statistics per web server; more detailed statistics broken down per web server for each class are provided in the Appendix.
-Classes with labels non-superior to $20$ constitute $90\%$ of the traces in the $T=0.3$-second window dataset and $95\%$ of the traces in the $T=0.1$-second window dataset.
-Due to their scarceness (e.g., only 0.003\% of the images are labeled as class 21.), classes above $20$ were excluded from the training and test sets.
+Models were trained with both $T=0.1$ and $T=0.3$ second windows on traces from 44,000 websites and 100,000 traces collected over four months from 18 different web servers that support QUIC.
+Table~\ref{tab:combined-table} summarizes server-level statistics.
+Classes above 20 are exceedingly rare (e.g., only 0.003\% of images are labeled as class 21) and thus excluded from training and testing, leaving the majority (90\% for $T=0.1$\ seconds and 95\% for $T=0.1$\ seconds windows) concentrated on classes 0–20.